How to Buy Deliveroo Shares UK – Invest with 0% Fees Today!

 Until then, you will need to wait.

-- Once the shares do become available at eToro, all you need to do is search for ‘Deliveroo’.
+- Once the shares do become available, all you need to do is search for ‘Deliveroo’.

 - Then, you will be asked to set up a ‘buy order’.